cosminariton123/Diagrame_LoanShark/README.md

-# Diagrame UML pentru un proiect de la facultate.
+# UML diagrams for a University Project